wu-lee/rushkoff-archive/docs/_articles/technologies-have-biases.md

 ---
 People like to think of technologies and media as neutral and that only their use or content determines their effect.
 Guns don't kill people, after all; people kill people.
 But guns are much more biased toward killing people than, say, pillows--even though many a pillow has been utilized to smother an aging relative or adulterous spouse.

-Our widespread inability to recognize or even acknowledge

-the biases of the technologies we use renders us incapable of

-gaining any real agency through them.
-We accept our iPads,

-Facebook accounts, and automobiles at face value-as preexist-

-ing conditions-rather than as tools with embedded biases.
+Our widespread inability to recognize or even acknowledge the biases of the technologies we use renders us incapable of gaining any real agency through them.
+We accept our iPads, Facebook accounts, and automobiles at face value--as preexisting conditions--rather than as tools with embedded biases.

 Marshall McLuhan exhorted us to recognize that our media